Basil Blackshaw: Career

 The Arts Council of Northern Ireland organised a major retrospective of his work in 1995, which travelled from Belfast to Dublin, Cork and many galleries in the United States.
 In 2001 he received the Glen Dimplex Award for a Sustained Contribution to the Visual Arts in Ireland.
 The Ulster Museum held a major retrospective of his work in 2002 and an extensive book was published by Eamonn Mallie in 2003.
 After many years of asking, Blackshaw agreed to be the subject of a documentary by Eamonn Maillie in 2015.
 The production An Edge of Society Man was first broadcast in 2016.

 In 2006 Blackshaw's work was exhibited at the Centre Culturel Irlandais, Paris.

-Blackshaw exhibited frequently with the Royal Ulster Academy from the 1955 onwards.
+Blackshaw exhibited frequently with the Royal Ulster Academy from 1955 onwards.
 He was elected as an associate of the Royal Ulster Academy of the Arts in 1977 and elected an Academician in 1981.
 He had previously received the RUA silver medal for a non-member in 1976.
 Blackshaw won the Conor prize at the Royal Ulster Academy's one-hundred and first exhibition in 1982, for a Study for a portrait of David Hammond.
 Blackshaw also won an award at the one hundred and thirty-second show in 2015 for a rare equine sculpture.

-Blackshaw debuted with the Irish Exhibition of Living Art in 1955 and where he was to show at regular intervals thereafter.
+Blackshaw debuted with the Irish Exhibition of Living Art in 1955, where he was to show at regular intervals after that.
 He also showed less frequently with Oireachtas throughout his career.
 In 1962 he had a solo show at Studio 25 in Belfast, and another at the Bell Gallery in 1970.
 Between 1973 and 1992 Blackshaw held six solo exhibitions at the Tom Caldwell Gallery in Dublin.

 Blackshaw had a joint exhibition with Cherith McKinstry at Warrenpoint's Narrow Water Gallery in 1989.
 The Royal Hibernian Academy held a major retrospective of Blackshaw's work in 2012 on the occasion of his eightieth birthday.
 The exhibition included paintings chosen by Blackshaw and was curated by Dr Rian Coulter the curator of the F E McWilliam Gallery in Banbridge.
 Blackshaw's last work was a portrait of the Downpatrick broadcaster and photographer Bobbie Hanvey, which remains unfinished.

 Blackshaw's personal art collection included work by Charles Brady, Neil Shawcross and Elizabeth Frink.

 Death and legacy

 After a number of years of declining health, Basil Blackshaw died on 2 May 2016.
 He was survived by his partner Helen Falloon and his artist-daughter, Anya Waterworth.
-A funeral service was conducted at Roselawn Crematorium in Belfast where his model Jude Stephens delivered an eulogy.
-Blackshaw was buried in a wicker coffin in a humanist funeral, with the ceremony ending with the sounds of Bob Dylan's Mr Tambourine Man.
+A funeral service was conducted at Roselawn Crematorium in Belfast where his model Jude Stephens delivered a eulogy.
+Blackshaw was buried in a wicker coffin in a humanist funeral, with the ceremony ending with the sounds of Bob Dylan's "Mr. Tambourine Man".
 The service was attended by many artists including Neil Shawcross, Jack Pakenham, David Crone, and Colin Davidson, in addition to many others from sporting life and the judiciary, as well as the actor Stephen Rea.